Hudson Replaces Younes Ali As Al Arabi Coach

 The Peninsula

-Doha, Qatar: Al Arabi named former United States interim coach Anthony Hudson on Thursday to lead the side replacing popular Qatari tactician Younes Ali, who guided the team to memorable Amir Cup title.
+DOHA: Al Arabi yesterday named former United States interim coach Anthony Hudson to lead the side replacing popular Qatari tactician Younes Ali, who guided the team to memorable Amir Cup title.

 The announcement of Hudson's appointment came shortly after Al Arabi said they have parted ways with the longtime coach by“mutual consent”.